gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Most students are excited (including Gumption)
     -   Maddy is determined not to be (which causes friction with Gumption)
     -   She points out that their bot isn't with them
+-   Thoughtful rewrites his death letter and flirts with Miz Nabbles
 -   Demonstration of fighting skills shows Blazes' tech and Gumption's martial arts
+    -   Special Leaf shows up to watch
+    -   Remarks from Thoughtful hint at back story (again)
 -   Blazes speaks to Maddy afterward
     -   He is about increased activity in Heck since her adventure: it's why they've come to Rusty Bridge
     -   Wants her to spy on Dockety
     -   Drops a few hints about Special Leaf
 -   Gumption intercepts Maddy on her way out (he was hiding in the rafters)
 -   Their conversation is cut short by Sindy accidentally triggering Blazes' fireball tech
+    -   She can't control it
+    -   Leaf throws himself in front of her to prevent harm and is gravely injured

 ### Chapter 4: Departure (Gumption's PoV / day 2-3)